BenLangmead/seq-frontiers-class/README.md

 * Introduction to big-data methods for sequencing data analysis
 * Project ideas

+At the end of the semester, we'll have 2 or 3 class sessions dedicated to final project presentations.
+That leaves 19-20 class sessions where we're free to discuss either (a) relevant literature, or (b) project progress.

 That's it!
 The rest of the discussion is guided, fueled, and led by you.

 Readings